extraes/BW-Chaos/README.md

 This version, unlike the Legacy version, has sensible defaults, meaning the game's main campaign is playable from first install.

-There are "crazier" effects, like the notable 'Change Steam name for 5m', but that is behind a MelonPreferences entry
+There are "crazier" effects, like the legendary 'Change Steam name for 2m', but that is behind a MelonPreferences entry

 Here is a brief overview of the configurable values in MelonPreferences: